mdn/content/files/en-us/web/api/document_object_model/index.md

 ### Obsolete DOM interfaces

 The Document Object Model has been highly simplified.
-The following interfaces in the different DOM level 3 or earlier specifications have been removed to achieve this.
-They are no more available to web developers.
+To achieve this, the following interfaces in the different DOM level 3 or earlier specifications have been removed.
+They are no longer available to web developers.

 - `DOMConfiguration`
 - `DOMErrorHandler`
 - `DOMImplementationList`